This post may contain affiliate links, for more information see our disclaimer.

 - Only offers individual taxable accounts, no IRA, Mutual funds, etc

-- Limited features, and basic charts
+- Limited technical analysis features, and very basic charts

 - The website interface leaves more to be desired